grehujt/leetcode/README.md

 # leetcode

-### this repo are the container for my leetcode in Python
+### this repo contains my solutions to leetcode in Python